National Democratic Action Society: History and profile

 The party suffered a very disappointing result in 2002's municipal elections when none of its candidates were elected in any constituency.
 Despite this, the NDLA's leaders are widely respected and retain a great deal of influence in Bahraini society.
 The party boycotted 2002's parliamentary elections, but took part in the Bahraini parliamentary election of 2006; among its candidates was its vice president and former Harvard academic, Munira Fakhro, who contested an Isa Town constituency against Salah Ali of Al-Menbar Islamic Society.

 In June 2017, the party was banned on terrorism charges.
 The ban was criticised by Amnesty International and Bahrain Institute for Rights and Democracy.
 Lynn Maalouf of Amnesty International stated that "the suspension of Waad is a flagrant attack on freedom of expression and association".

 Organizational structure

-The Highest Authority of Wa'ad is its General Assembly which all Wa'ad active members has the right to attend, which hold its meetings every 2 years.
-The General Assembly elects a Central Committee which holds the legislative power until the next General assembly.
+The highest authority of Wa'ad is its General Assembly, which meets every 2 years, and all active members of Wa'ad are eligible to attend those meetings.
+The General Assembly elects a Central Committee which holds the legislative power until the next General Assembly.
 The Central Committee elects in its first meeting a General Secretary and a political bureau which act as governing body for the party until the next General Assembly.